Annenberg Foundation: Overview

-The following current projects are implemented by Annenberg Foundation Trustees and guided by their philanthropic vision:

-Ownership and Board of Directors
+Ownership and board of directors

 Walter H. Annenberg headed the Annenberg Foundation until his death in 2002.
-Leonore, his wife, ran it until her death in March 2009.
-Since then, the foundation's trusteeship has been led by Wallis Annenberg and three of her children: Lauren Bon, Gregory Annenberg Weingarten and Charles Annenberg Weingarten.
+Leonore Annenberg, his wife, ran it until her death in March 2009.
+Since then, the foundation's trusteeship was led by Walter's daughter Wallis Annenberg and three of her children: Lauren Bon, Gregory Annenberg Weingarten, and Charles Annenberg Weingarten.
+Wallis Annenberg died in July 2025.